Eaglercraft-Archive/Eaglercraftx-1.8.8-src/README.md

 ## PBR Shaders

 EaglercraftX 1.8 includes a deferred physically-based renderer modeled after the GTA V rendering engine with many new improvements and a novel raytracing technique for fast realistic reflections.
 It can be enabled in the "Shaders" menu in the game's options screen.
 Shader packs in EaglercraftX are just a component of resource packs, so any custom shaders you install will be in the form of a resource pack.
 EaglercraftX also comes with a very well optimized built-in PBR shader pack and also a built-in PBR material texture pack to give all blocks and items in the game realistic lighting and materials that looks better than most vanilla Minecraft shader packs.
 The default shader and texture packs were created from scratch by lax1dude, shaders packs made for vanilla Minecraft will not work in EaglercraftX and no shaders in EaglercraftX were taken from vanilla Minecraft shader packs.
+The shaders are not available in WebGL 1.0 mode or if floating point HDR render targets are not fully supported.

 ## Voice Chat